cocos/cocos-docs/en/cocos-service/agc-clouddb.md

 - Import the `attach/agcclouddb.json` file in the project into the AGC Cloud DB console, otherwise the Cloud DB database module in the Sample project will not run normally.

-- Enabling the Cloud DB service and configuring the HUAWEI configuration file as described above.
-Configure an **Object Type Name** named `test` when enabling the Cloud DB service.

-- After setting, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
+- After the import operation, you can open the **Build** panel to compile the project by clicking **Project -> Build** in the Creator editor menu bar.
 Cocos Creator v2.4.1 and above, you could [publish to HUAWEI AppGallery Connect](../publish/publish-huawei-agc.md).
 Below Creator v2.4.1 could [publish to the Android platform](../publish/publish-native.md).

 - Once the Sample project is running on the phone, click the **DB** button on the homepage for testing.